GabrielNixon/HMMRNN/results/synthetic_generator.md

 the **latent phase** drives persistent behavioral tendencies, while the **actions, transitions, and rewards** fluctuate around that underlying regime.

-The parameters shown below the plot summarize the generator setup for this run:
+The parameters shown below the plot summarize the generator setup for this run: dwell = 120 p_common = 0.7 β = 3.5 sticky = 0.97

 **Interpretation:**